 The parties that are signing the agreement

-Description of the information that is considered as confidential
+Description of the information that is considered confidential

 Clarity on the reason why the information is being disclosed

-An explanation on how the confidential information should and shouldn’t be used
+An explanation of how confidential information should and shouldn’t be used

 The duration of the agreement